dps923/winter2020/graded-work/assign3.md

 Test your work by running it on the simulator.
 Do this frequently and incrementally, after making any substantial changes.
 And, use the Xcode debugger to help.

-When the app is complete, create three screen captures.
+When the app is complete, create screen captures.
 Here's what each scene will show:
-1. TBA
+1. List of cats
+2. Drill-down (flow) info about a selected cat
+3. Edit an existing cat
+4. Add a new cat

 <br>